TU does not discriminate against students, faculty or staff based on sex in any of

 who initially requests confidentiality may later request that a full investigation

-As described in the Policy on Sexual Misconduct, Confidential Employees are not required
+As described in university policy, Confidential Employees are not required to report

-to report any information regarding an incident of sexual misconduct to the Title
+any information regarding an incident of sexual misconduct to the Title IX Coordinator.

 Public Awareness Events